Mission to Mars: Critical response

-Among mainstream critics in the U.S., the film received mainly negative reviews.
-Rotten Tomatoes reported that 25% of 110 sampled critics gave the film a positive review, with an average score of 4.1/10 and the consensus, "Beauty only goes skin deep in this shallow but visually stunning film."
+Among mainstream critics in the United States, the film received mainly negative reviews.
+Rotten Tomatoes reported that 24% of 115 sampled critics gave the film a positive review, with an average score of 4.1/10 and the consensus, "Beauty only goes skin deep in this shallow but visually stunning film."
 At Metacritic, which assigns a weighted average out of 100 to critics' reviews, the film received a score of 34 based on 36 reviews.
 Furthermore, the film was nominated for a Golden Raspberry Award for Brian De Palma in the category of 'Worst Director', where he lost to Roger Christian for Battlefield Earth.
-Audiences surveyed by CinemaScore gave the film a grade "C−" on scale of A to F. On the Taste of Cinema website, David Harkin felt that Mission to Mars was an "enjoyable slice of sci-fi, with [director De Palma's] trademark mix of stylish camera movements and visual flourishes".
+Audiences surveyed by CinemaScore gave the film a grade "C−" on scale of A to F.

 The film's reception among French-language critics was markedly different in positive fashion.
 Film journal Cahiers du cinéma devoted several articles to De Palma and Mission to Mars at the time of its release, and placed it as #4 in their list of the 10 best films of 2000.
 The film was screened out of competition at the 2000 Cannes Film Festival.